NimbleAutonomy/nimbleautonomy.com/content/pages/speaking.md

 - [Xpand Conference](http://www.xpandconf.com/) - June 01, 2021 - Amman, Jordan
 - [Lead Dev: Manager of Managers](https://managerofmanagerslondon2020.theleaddeveloper.com/) - June 10, 2021 - London, United Kingdom

+> Kevin gave an awesome talk to our eco-system on agile methodologies.
+It was particularly powerful because, as a CTO, Kevin truly "gets" how this stuff really nets out in practice.
+So much of what people talk about in this space is based in theory and then falls apart when you try to apply it IRL.
+This session was super useful to all of our teams because he gave them the permission to figure out how to make agile work for us, and not vice versa.
+We hope to have Kevin speak to our community again in future. - **Ruth Penfold, People Practice Lead at Launchpad from BP**

 Kevin Goldsmith is has spoken at over 90 conferences and companies since 2005.
 He has given keynotes at the following public conferences:

 - JAX 2017, 2020 - Frankfurt, Germany